Frank's Bandstand

-Frank's Bandstand (1964–67) was the Halifax segment of the Music Hop series.
-Frank Cameron introduced music with regulars Patricia McKinnon, Karen Oxley, D.J.
+Frank's Bandstand (1964–67) is the Halifax segment of the Music Hop series.
+Frank Cameron (1938–2024) introduced music with regulars Patricia McKinnon, Karen Oxley, D.J.
 Jeffries and Davie Wells.
 Brian Ahern was music director and band leader and Manny Pitson was the producer.
 The music was pre-recorded then performed "live" to video tape from Halifax.
 Local rock bands had guest shots each week and did two tunes in the show.
 Bands included the Five Sounds (with Jack Harris), Spring Garden Road, and The Great Scotts.
 The Axemen and The Brunswick Playboys were also among the frequent guests on this variety show from Halifax.
 It was well presented and highly anticipated by viewers across the country.
 According to Cameron, the show was videotaped, then transferred to film (telecine) to be sent to other CBC stations across Canada.
 Cameron also has said that the show was taped on Saturdays to be ready for the following Friday.
 (The music was probably recorded days before the filming.)